 CIT applicants must have the following:

-- Be eligible to apply restricted-use pesticides in their designated jurisdiction; this will be sworn to by attestation during the application.
+- Eligibility to apply restricted-use pesticides in their designated jurisdiction; this will be sworn to by attestation during the application.

 - A minimum of 1 year of verifiable pest management experience as proven by a resume, CV, or attestation of employment from your employer.